 Why Create an EAP?

 The more support networks you have during an emergency or crisis, the more likely someone will be available to help you.
-Also, the better prepared you are ahead of time, the better chance you have of responding effectively to a crisis in the country of your choice.
+Also, the better prepared you are ahead of time, the better chance you have of responding effectively to a crisis in the United States.
 Therefore, it is important to set–up support networks, and an EAP, before an emergency occurs–before you actually need assistance.
-Creating an EAP is a good first step towards keeping yourself healthy and safe in the event of an emergency or crisis while in the country of your choice.
+Creating an EAP is a good first step towards keeping yourself healthy and safe in the event of an emergency or crisis while in the United States.

 Who Needs a Copy of Your EAP?

-We remind you to give copies of your EAP to your contacts in the country of your choice, and leave copies with appropriate contacts at home, which may include several family members and friends.
+We remind you to give copies of your EAP to your contacts in the United States, and leave copies with appropriate contacts at home, which may include several family members and friends.
 Make sure to always keep a copy on hand for yourself as well.
 You should consider giving your EAP to the following contacts:

 - Your primary home emergency contact